Seifwael22/Maven-Market-Dashboard-Power-BI-/README.md

 - **Total Profit**: Represents the total profit made from all transactions.
 - **Return Rate**: The percentage of products that were returned by customers.
 - **Average Order Value (AOV)**: Represents the average amount spent per order.
-- **Repeat Purchase Rate**: Measures how often customers make repeat purchases.
+- **Sales Growth**: Measures the percentage change in revenue over time.
-- **Customer Lifetime Value (CLV)**: Indicates the total value a customer brings over their lifetime.
+- **Revenue by Product Category**: Breaks down the total revenue by product category to assess which categories are the most profitable.

 ### **Main Findings**
 - **Revenue Trends**: The analysis revealed fluctuations in revenue in both 1997 and 1998.
 Understanding these fluctuations helps identify peak sales periods and product performance.